 This RV park is a recent addition to the area.
 We didn’t actually stay here, but the sites look like they are more spacious than the Wahweap campground.
 It’s also a bit further away from Page.

 If you’re somehow unlucky in finding another spot for the night, or just want a quick free place to be, you can park in this gravel area next to the Glen Canyon Dam bridge.
 The views are nice, but you are right off the road, and we did see big rig trucks parked here as well running their engines.

 This would make for a really nice lunch spot.
 It could also be a potential alternative to Walmart if you need it.
 The reviews aren’t great, but it was clean when we checked it out.

 Walmart Parking Lot

 There is a Walmart in town that is another popular option for an easy free overnight.
 Any time we drove by we saw quite a few RVs here in the back left corner when facing the store.
 Overnighting here would let you restock on any essentials and we also found they had quick open WiFi.

 Lees Ferry Campground

-Lees Ferry Campground is a bit further away and is about 50 minutes over the mountain in Marble Canyon, AZ.
+Lees Ferry Campground is a bit further away from Page Arizona and is about 50 minutes over the mountain in Marble Canyon, AZ.
 It has 54 sites, and no reservations, first come first served.
 It has no hookups but does have an RV dump station.
 A word of caution though, the water fill didn’t have an adaptor for a hose which can be a problem if you don’t have a gravity fill for your fresh water tank (like us).
 So Kevin had to manually hold the two hoses together through a water flow meter to make it work.
 A ranger said unfortunately, an adapter they had kept getting stolen.

 There is a 14 day limit and it is currently $20 per night.
 You also have to pay the park admission or again show your America the Beautiful or other park pass.
 It is near lots to see and do which we’ll show you next week!